alibakhtiari/aliib-ir/COUNTRY_REDIRECT_README.md

 1. Deploy to Cloudflare Workers
 2. Clear your browser cache
 3. Visit your domain from different countries or use a VPN to simulate different locations
-4. Check browser developer tools → Network tab to see if redirects happen
+4. Check browser developer tools → Network tab to see if redirects happen (302 status codes)

 ### Cost Considerations